osechi3/google-search-results-page/README.md

 3. Getting general experience of using pure HTML and CSS for building websites.

 THE WEB PAGE IS UNFINISHED<br>
 It's due to some problems that I should have recognized in the beginning of the process.
 I ruined the structure of the document so I can't use the footer element to create a bottom navigation bar (At least I think so at the moment).

+You can check it out here: https://osechi3.github.io/google-search-results-page/